Mehdi4445/DroneLogistique/wp-content/plugins/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.7.5 =
+* Changes visual style of admin settings page to match the current version of SearchWP.

 = 1.7.4 =
 * Fixes widget Advanced settings button disappear without revealing the settings in some cases.